hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 **Note**: Hazelcast Jet Client outside Kubernetes cluster works only in the *Kubernetes API* mode.

-## Rolling Upgrade and Scaling
+## Rolling Update and Scaling

 Hazelcast Jet cluster is easily scalable within Kubernetes.
 You can use the standard `kubectl scale` command to change the cluster size.
-The same applies the rolling upgrade procedure, you can depend on the standard Kubernetes behavior and just update the new version to your `Deployment/StatefulSet` configurations.
+The same applies the rolling update procedure, you can depend on the standard Kubernetes behavior and just update the new version to your `Deployment/StatefulSet` configurations.